sam-harri/RegressionModelBuilder/README.md

 # SecretSanta
-WebApp in GoLang and Svelte for 2022 Secret Santa
+WebApp to model and plot regression models from a CSV